 To determine your monthly or yearly cost of Rinvoq, contact your pharmacy, insurance provider, or doctor’s office.
 They can help determine how much Rinvoq may cost you.

-If you need help paying for Rinvoq, see the section below, called “Can I get help paying for Rinvoq?”
+If you need help paying for Rinvoq, see the “Can I get help paying for Rinvoq?” section below.

 What’s the cost of Rinvoq with Medicare?

 Your cost of Rinvoq with Medicare varies depending on your prescription coverage and your individual Medicare plan.
-Your dose of Rinvoq and the pharmacy you use may impact your cost as well.
+Your dose of Rinvoq and the pharmacy you use may affect your cost as well.

 Contact your pharmacist, insurance company, or doctor’s office to find out how much Rinvoq may cost you.